Yuyan Wang

 Research Statement

 Yuyan Wang’s research lies in the intersection of marketing, machine learning, and statistics.
-She is interested in understanding and improving long-term consumer experience on personalization platforms and designing machine learning solutions for recommender systems and personalization use cases.
-The insights and the solution that she developed provided managerial implications for several personalization products at Google and Uber, where multiple of her works have been deployed globally and generated significant business impact.
+She is interested in leveraging theory and behavior insights to design AI and machine learning solutions, and understanding and improving the long-term values of recommender systems.
+The insights and the solutions that she developed provided managerial implications for several products at Google and Uber, where multiple of her works have been deployed globally and generated significant business impact.

 Research Interests